docker-library/docs/crate/content.md

 This image is primarily maintained by [Crate.io](http://crate.io/), but we welcome community contributions!

-See the [developer docs](https://github.com/crate/docker-crate/blob/master/DEVELOP.rst) and the [contribution docs](https://github.com/crate/docker-crate/blob/master/CONTRIBUTING.rst) for more information.
+See the [contribution docs](https://github.com/crate/docker-crate/blob/master/CONTRIBUTING.rst) for more information.